 Can You Make Breakfast Sandwiches Ahead Of Time?

 It depends on what you put in them.
 Pancakes only stay fresh for a day or two after making them, in most cases.
 So if you want to make these the night before, you can.
 Just keep in mind that reheating really will require a microwave so you don’t overcook your eggs or bacon (if you are using those).

 You’ll need to be very careful about what you use to fill these if you want to reheat them.
 If you like them cold, then you can fill them with pretty much anything!
 But don’t keep them for more than two days.
-Otherwise the pancakes get kinda gross.
+Otherwise, the pancakes get kind of gross.